LionAG/IE-EE-GameSpeedMod/README.md

 Since combat may feel overly fast when playing at 60 FPS this mod introduces a "Slack Combat" feature - anytime hostile creatures are encountered game speed is reverted to default (slower) until all monsters are dealt with.

-Currently supported game list:
+Currently supported games:

 * Baldur's Gate I Enhanced Edition
 * Baldur's Gate II Enhanced Edition

+Currently supported platforms:

+* Windows

 # How to use

 1. Download the latest release.
 2. Unpack the archive.
 3. Run the game.
-4. Run GameSelector.exe and wait until loading is finished.
+4. Run GameSelector.exe, choose the game and wait until loading is finished.

 ## Hotkey